nict-wisdom/rannc-examples/resnet/README.md

 For example, the above example trains `resnet152x8`, where the number of layers is 152 and the width factor is 8 (3.7 billion parameters).

-`run_rannc.sh` starts `main_rannc.py` using OpenMPI and launched processes communicate using NCCL.
+`run_rannc.sh` starts `main_rannc.py` using OpenMPI.
+The launched processes communicate using NCCL.
-Edit MPI configurations and NCCL options in `run_rannc.sh` for your environment.
+Edit MPI configurations and NCCL options in `run_rannc.sh` as needed by your environment.

-After the first forward pass is launched, RaNNC starts to analyze the given model and tries to partition it.
+After the first forward pass is launched, RaNNC starts to analyze the given model to partition it.
 The example output below shows the result of partitioning.
 Note that the partitioning may take hours for a model with billion-scale parameters.